-Figure 1: Bramaderos concession showing the location of Limon and other gold-copper porphyry targets in yellow.
-The background image is gold-in-soil highlighting the potential scale increase to be delivered with more drilling at Bramaderos across multiple porphyry centres.
-Drilling is now underway at Limon.
+Figure 5: The Bramaderos concession showing the location of Limon and other gold-copper porphyry (black outlines) and gold-silver epithermal targets (yellow outlines).
+The background image is gold-in-soil, highlighting the potential scale increase to be delivered with more drilling at Bramaderos across multiple targets.
+Drilling activity during 2024 has been focussed on the Limon gold-silver epithermal opportunity.